systemd/mkosi/mkosi/resources/man/mkosi.1.md

     certificate must be present and the build will fail if we don't detect any verity partitions in the disk image produced by systemd-repart.
-If disabled, verity partitions will be excluded from disk images produced by systemd-repart even if the partition definitions contain verity partitions.
-If set to `auto`, the verity key and certificate will be passed to systemd-repart if available, but the build won't fail if no verity partitions are found in the disk image produced by systemd-repart.
+If disabled, verity partitions will be excluded from the extension images produced by systemd-repart.
+If set to `auto` and a verity key and certificate are present, mkosi will pass them to systemd-repart and expects the generated disk image to contain verity partitions, but the build won't fail if no verity partitions are found in the disk image produced by systemd-repart.